-Harasymowicz is the author of drawings for Wolf Man, (Self Made Hero, 2012), a graphic novel/artist book adaptation of Sigmund Freud’s case study of Sergei Pankejeff.
+Harasymowicz is the author of drawings for Wolf Man, (Self Made Hero, 2012), the first graphic novel/artist book adaptation of Sigmund Freud’s case study of Sergei Pankejeff.
 Twice first prize winner in the V&A Illustration Awards, in 2010 she was a member of the V&A Awards jury.
-Her screen prints are in the V&A permanent Prints and Drawings collection.
-She was a recipient of Royal College of Art scholarship (2004-5 and 2005-6) and the Arts Foundation Fellowship (2008).
+Her screen prints are held in the V&A permanent Prints and Drawings collection.
+She was a recipient of the Royal College of Art scholarship (2004-5 and 2005-6) and the Arts Foundation Fellowship (2008).
 Between 2000-2004 she had worked as a translator, and BBC World Service radio production and broadcast assistant.

 - Ersatz, solo show, The Ethnographic Museum, Kraków, Poland.
 2014